Coat of arms of Thomas Grenville sculpted in St Mary's Church, Bideford, Devon, United Kingdom.

 Angel, Heart enflamed, Sacred Heart of Jesus, Paschal lamb, Dragon, Wyvern, Phoenix, Garuda, Griffin, Sea-griffin, Winged hand, Our Lady of Mercy, Pegasus, Saint George, Mermaid, Trinity, Triton, Golden fleece, Unicorn and Ouroboros.

-Watercolor, Proper, Facing sinister, Azure, Bibliography, Boa, Overall, Wreath, Head, Charged, Upon (wreath), Crest, Five, Ogee, Created, Four, Outlined in sable, Doubled, Two, In chief, In pale, In base, Coat of arms, Mullet, Photographic, Personal, Gules, Illuminated, Interpreted, Chief, Mantling, Langued, Motto, Book, Semi-circular, Issuant from base, Or, Party per pale, Argent, Without divisions, Sable, Demi, Seven, Century XXI, Vert, Crest and mantling, Three, One and Helm.
+Between, Proper, Pointed, Azure, Bibliography, Boa, Bordure, Wreath, Head, Charged, Upon (wreath), Crest, Five, Collage, Ogee, Crown, Created, Four, Outlined in sable, Hand-drawn, Two, In chief, In base, Coat of arms, Mullet, Photographic, Personal, Gules, Illuminated, Interpreted, Chief, Mantling, Motto, Book, Semi-circular, Issuant from base, Or, Party per pale, Argent, Rampant, Sable, Demi, Vert, Grasping, Crest and mantling, Plain tincture, Three, One and Helm.

 Dr. Antonio Salmerón y Cabañas,